vipulnaik/diet-exercise-health/events/2024/2024-07-12-tdap-vaccine-booster-dose.md

 I resumed hand gripper exercises with my right hand (this is the vaccine arm).
 This was consistent with my plan.

+### Nine days later (2024-07-21)

+I partially resumed strength exercises.
+This was consistent with my plan.
+See the [2024 exercise tracker](2024-exercise-tracker.md) for more information.